WVam/toolscript-docs/HideMove.md

 ---
 # HideMove

 ---

 ### Description
-Hides a move option in an investigation.
+Hides a move option in an Investigation.

 ### Parameters